An Introduction To

 Conclusion

-Since the purpose of this essay is to introduce the reader to what William Tyndale believed and taught, I have made little more than passing mention of his greatest work, the translation of the Greek New Testament (and much of the Old Testament) into the English language.
-Moreover, because what I have said is largely a summary of what James Edward McGoldrick said about William Tyndale in his book, “Luther’s English Connection”, some statements in this essay have been taken from that book with little or no alteration.
-Therefore, I want to give adequate credit to Mr. McGoldrick, and the research he has done, and I urge any of you who would like to know more about William Tyndale to read the book, “Luther’s English Connection”.
-While I am making recommendations, let me also recommend the movie (DVD), “God’s Outlaw, The Story of William Tyndale”.
+Since the purpose of this essay is to introduce the reader to what William Tyndale believed and taught, I have made little mention of his greatest work, the translation of the Greek New Testament (and much of the Old Testament) into the English language.
+For those who would like to examine his New Testament, John Wesley Sawyer republished it in 1989.
+The printing was done by “John the Baptist Printing Ministry” in Milford Ohio, and the version reprinted was taken from Matthew’s Bible of 1537.
+For those who want to know more about William Tyndale, I recommend the book “Luther’s English Connection,” by James Edward McGoldrick, and the movie, “God’s Outlaw, The Story of William Tyndale,” which can be found on youtube.
 In my opinion, that movie ought to be shown in every congregation and seen by every believer.

 All Glory for Our Salvation Belongs to God Alone